1.2. The City: Soundboxes as Local Sonic Citizenship

 Conflicts about noise in public space relate to what the French philosopher Jacques Rancière (2006) refers to as distributed sensibility.
 Rancière’s thesis concerns the relationship of the individual to the collective, and questions regarding which speech and whose voices are audible.
 This relationship is negotiated and coordinated among citizens, and between citizens and authorities; it concerns the tension between the individual right to express oneself and let one's voice (or sound) be heard versus the duty to listen and ultimately obey the formal or informal norms, rules, and laws that apply for the benefit of the collective good.
 The relationship between the individual, the collective, and the authorities is asymmetric, because the authorities can ultimately impose restrictions on noisy behaviors, as well as the individual’s right to speak.

-In relation to the increasing number of complaints about the use of soundboxes in public spaces, the then councilor for technology and environment in Aarhus municipality was asked, right after the pandemic, if the problem was the legislation not keeping up with the technological development of powerful speakers like the soundbox.
-He replied that the problem is not the technology itself, but the moral attitude of the citizens and the lack of mutual respect and consideration for each other.
-In an analogy, he said: “Just because you have a weapon, you shouldn't use that either.
+In relation to the increasing number of complaints about the use of soundboxes in public spaces, the then councilor for technology and environment in Aarhus municipality was asked, right after the pandemic, if the problem was caused by the legislation not keeping up with the technological development of powerful speakers like the soundbox.
+He replied that the problem is not the technology itself but the moral attitude of the citizens and the lack of mutual respect and consideration for each other.
+Using an analogy, he said: “Just because you have a weapon, you shouldn't use that either.
 Rather, it is the individual's responsibility to show consideration for others.
-And I think it is misunderstood if you think that we as a municipality can rectify a bad parenting” (Willumsen 2021b).
+And I think it is misunderstood if you think that we as a municipality can rectify the results of bad parenting” (Willumsen 2021b, our translation).
 Similarly, the Danish audio equipment company Hi-Fi Klubben includes the following admonition in an advertisement for the soundbox: "You can't always count on your neighbors to be in as much of a party mood as you.
 With great power comes great responsibility – so use your SOUNDBOKS with care!”
-(Hi-Fi Klubben 2021)
+(Hi-Fi Klubben 2021, our translation)